Skip to main content

 Breaking it down

-We run holos render platform ./platform because the cue files in the platform directory export a Platform resource to holos.
-The platform directory is the entrypoint to the platform rendering process.
+We run holos render platform because the CUE files in the platform directory export a Platform resource to holos.

-Holos requires two fields to integrate a component with the platform.
+Holos requires two fields to integrate a component with the platform:

 1. A unique name for the component.